yvan/hexlistserver/README.md

 `curl -u eyJpYXQiOjE0NjM5NDkyMzksImV4cCI6MTQ2NDAzNTYzOSwiYWxnIjoiSFMyNTYifQ.eyJpZCI6NTI3NDA3OX0.Tc_0outiJw1xIXFWO1HTyYhFXR9oh4h1eLVoYPHEke:whatever`

-creating a user already requires the existence of a user, to get around this. on a live DB just copy a local DB entry and manually insert it into heroku postgres, once that's done you can use that user to generate tokens make yous password a long unhackable phrase (at least 4-5 words, some numbers, and special chars)
+creating a user already requires the existence of a user, to get around this. on a live DB just copy a local DB entry and manually insert it into heroku postgres, once that's done you can use that user to generate tokens make yous password a long unhackable phrase (at least 4-5 words, some numbers, and special chars). you can manually insert this user onto the staging server like so: .

-type `curl -h` to see what these options mean

 #development